snat-s/m/classify_metadata/README.md

 they finetune a model.

 In the FineWeb paper, they used a total of 500k labels.
-Thats a lot more than what I currently had, but at the time, I decided to ignore this (first mistake).
+Thats a lot more than what I currently had, but at the time, I decided to ignore this[^2].
 I went on with my life and decided to just start testing some models.
 And oh boy, I realized that you can do a lot with just a gaming laptop.

 In FineWeb Edu they used a specific embeddings model based on the [snowflake-arctic-embed-m](https://huggingface.co/Snowflake/snowflake-arctic-embed-m).